-You must hold onto the feeling of looming timelines and time running out when you are at work.
+Hold onto the feeling of looming timelines and time running out when you are at work.
 The workplace is no place for the development of unprofessional relationships, which we have written about previously.
-To avoid many problems that others experience at work, you must be results-oriented and cut all fat out of your methods of communication.
+To avoid many problems that others experience at work, be results-oriented and cut all fat out of your methods of communication.
 There are many steps which you can take in order to be more direct in your conversation habits at work, the ones below are a good place to start.

 Let Go of Being Liked for Anything Other Than Your Quality of Work